Fulbright-John Lewis Fellowship

 The Fulbright-John Lewis Fellowship provides a unique opportunity for Fulbright U.S. Student Program participants to join a cohort of their peers and participate in virtual activities advancing the goals of the Fellowship during their Fulbright exchanges such as a dedicated lecture series, leadership training, development opportunities, and an in-person capstone seminar.

 The Fellows come from all regions of the United States.
-Their research projects explore concepts of citizenship, human rights, democratic movements, resistance to authoritarianism, and peace and conflicts studies in nations and regions across the world.
+Their research projects explore concepts of citizenship, human rights, democratic movements, and peace and conflicts studies in nations and regions across the world.

 John Lewis with sitting with members from Student Nonviolent Coordinating Committee in front of Lincoln Memorial in Washington DC.